 - High School Graduation or Mature Student

-- English 12 or Equivalent
+- English Studies 12, English First Peoples 12 or Equivalent*

 - Criminal Record Check as required under BC Child Care Regulation